 Civil Justice Association of California Releases Legislative Scorecard for 2022

 Annual Balance Scorecard ranks California legislators’ support for fair, balanced civil justice system

-Sacramento, Calif., February 23, 2022 – The Civil Justice Association of California (CJAC) has released its second annual Balance Scorecard for the 2021 legislative year, which evaluates legislators and their efforts to promote a fair, balanced civil justice system in California.
+Sacramento, Calif., January 24, 2023 – The Civil Justice Association of California (CJAC) has released its annual Balance Scorecard for the 2022 legislative year, which evaluates whether California legislators promoted a fair, balanced civil justice system with their policy decisions.

 “CJAC remains committed to informing California businesses and the public about their legislators’ support for balance in our courts and preventing lawsuit abuse,” said Kyla Christoffersen Powell, president and CEO of CJAC.
-“Each year we recognize or create accountability for policy decisions legislators make impacting California’s civil justice system.”
+“Each year we recognize and create accountability for legislative decisions impacting California’s civil justice system.”